Choosing a Prosthetist

 George Villarruel, CP, leads our Prosthetics team with over 25 years of experience.

 George is an American Board Certified Prosthetist focused solely in the practice of prosthetics.
-At Collier, he is responsible for lower and upper extremity prosthetic patient care.
+At Collier, he is responsible for leading the team that oversees patients with lower and upper extremity limb loss and congenital deformities.
 George carries a degree in psychology, which helps him understand his patients point of view while guiding them through their care plan.

 We take pride in our country and the men and women who have served in the military.
 It is an honor to help these individuals realize their full potential.